top of page

 Survival in signs of war, dictatorship and forced silence.

-Script and directors: Cordelia Dvorák and Roland Zag
+script and directors: Cordelia Dvorák and Roland Zag

-Camera: Friedl Klütsch
+camera: Friedl Klütsch

-production: MEDIAS RES / with NDR / arte / 1996
+production: MEDIAS RES / together with NDR / arte / 1996

 goldschmidt-07.jpg